 Beatrice has worked in advertising creative for Saatchi & Saatchi, Y&R, McCann Erikson and DDB.

-Michelle is a mother of two sons, one of whom experienced unilateral hearing loss at the age of seven.
+Michelle is a parent of two sons, one of whom experienced unilateral hearing loss at the age of seven.

-Alexander is determined to ensure that deaf and hearing impaired people are empowered to achieve their potential and enjoy the same quality of life afforded to hearing people.
-His first opportunity to contribute to this goal was the co-founding a youth mentoring group with three other hearing impaired people known as WHISPA (Web of Hearing Impaired Students and Peer Alliance).
-He maintains his enthusiasm for promoting full access and equal opportunity for young deaf people.
+Alex is determined to ensure that deaf and hearing impaired people are empowered to achieve their potential and enjoy the same quality of life afforded to hearing people.
+His first opportunity to contribute to this goal was co-founding a youth mentoring group in Adelaide known as WHISPA (Web of Hearing Impaired Students and Peer Alliance).

-Tony is the National President of Better Hearing Australia (BHA), a not-for-profit organisation providing information, advocacy and support for people with hearing loss.
+Tony is the National President of Better Hearing Australia, a not-for-profit organisation providing information, advocacy and support for people with hearing loss.

 With a professional background in psychology, Tony has more than two decades’ experience in human services in such diverse areas as youth, justice, housing & homelessness, refugee settlement and disability.

-He enjoys running the occasional marathon and is training for the Boston Marathon in 2019.
+He is training for the Boston Marathon in 2019.